 Jell-O Popsicle Flavors

 First off let me start by telling you the Jolly Rancher Jell-O flavors make delicious popsicles!
 For this batch we layered Watermelon and Blue Raspberry Jolly Rancher Jell-O. I filled the molds halfway with the blue raspberry flavor and placed them at an angle in the freezer for about an hour.
 Then I stuck the popsicle sticks in while the first layer was starting to freeze but not completely solid yet.
 After a few more hours in the freezer I layered the watermelon Jell-O filling the molds to the top and then placed into the freezer over night.

 I let the kids each pick out their own Jell-O flavors at the store the other day so we are going to making Pineapple, Strawberry an Jolly Rancher Green Apple flavors soon!
 These honestly have become our popsicle of choice since they are super easy to make and there are so many flavor options.

 Let’s talk about how these melt.

 Instead of melting and dripping down the stick like a store bought popsicle does these just gel up into a Jell-O consistency.
 Of course if you have messy kids like I do they won’t be 100% mess free.
-The picture above shows two popsicles that had been sitting on the plate for about 10 minutes out on a very sunny and hot Florida day (it was in the high 80s).
+The picture above shows two popsicles that had been sitting on a plate for about 10 minutes.
+It was a very sunny and hot Florida day (it was in the high 80s).
 The one on the right shows how it held its shape and the one on the left was picked up and eaten.
 When they melt it is like eating really cold Jell-O… on a stick.

 The picture below was what the popsicles looked like after being out on the plate for about 20 minutes.
 Underneath the popsicle there was wetness which seemed to be mostly condensation since it was clear.
 There may have been a few drops of melted popsicle.